 The Supreme Court ruling

-On 16 January 2020, the Supreme Court in South Korea issued its long-awaited decision regarding Luxembourg SICAVs.
+On 16 January 2020, the Supreme Court in South Korea issued its decision regarding Luxembourg SICAVs.
 It stated that Luxembourg SICAVs, as collective investment vehicles, are not 1929 holding companies under Article 28 of the Korea-Luxembourg tax treaty.
-And, as they are Luxembourg tax residents and beneficial owners of Korean source income, they are therefore entitled to a reduced withholding tax rate under the tax treaty.
+And, as they are Luxembourg tax residents and beneficial owners of Korean source income, they are therefore entitled to a reduced withholding tax rate.

 Globe Refund’s comments